kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Difficult Word Fraction

-Measures the proportion of "difficult" words present in a text.
+**Difficult word fraction** measures the proportion of "difficult" words present in a text.
 This property can reveal insight into the difficulty of the text from both a readability and vocabulary perspective.
 This property is calculated using the [textstat](https://pypi.org/project/textstat/) toolkit.